Saudali009/Shuftipro-SDK-Android/README.md

 2. Select the provided 'shufti_pro.aar' file.
 3. Right click on 'app module' → Select 'Module setting'.
 4. Select 'Dependencies' from the right pane.
-5. Select '+' icon from the top right corner → select 'module dependency' → select 'shufti_pro'.
+5. Select '+' icon from the top right corner → select 'module dependency' → select 'shuftipro-sdk'.

 ## Permissions:
 Application uses the following permissions which you may have to add in privacy policy of the app.
 All permissions are handled in SDK.